sigstore/sigstore-go/docs/oci-image-verification.md

 Upon successful verification, the CLI will print the verification result in JSON format along with a `Verification successful!` message.

-Below is an example of the bundle that was generated for this image(at that point of time) followed by the successful verification result, serialized as JSON:
+Below is an example of the bundle that was constructed for this image(at that point of time) followed by the successful verification result, serialized as JSON:

 ```json
 {